atrocore/docs-old/modules/export-feeds-http-request.md

 # Export Feeds: HTTP Request

 When you don't want to export files every time and upload them to the web you may use the `Export Feeds: HTTP Request` module.
 It will export data from your ATRO system to you using HTTP protocol.
-It also will do it in  in appropriate for you form.
+It also will do it in an appropriate form for you.

 > Note that you will still need `Export Feeds` module to export anything.